gofractally/psibase/doc/psidk/src/cpp-service/calling/README.md

-# Calling Other Contracts
+# Calling Other Services

-Contracts may synchronously call into other contracts, for example to transfer tokens, fetch database rows, or even to use common library facilities (this example).
+Services may synchronously call into other services, for example to transfer tokens, fetch database rows, or even to use common library facilities (this example).

-# Arithmetic Contract
+# Arithmetic Service

 Let's start by breaking up our previous example into a header file (`.hpp`) and an implementation file (`.cpp`).
-This makes it easier for other contracts to call into it.
+This makes it easier for other services to call into it.

 ## `arithmetic.hpp`